Migraine is a form of primary headache disorder.

 Patients with menstrual-related migraine may be commenced on specific therapies if standard measures fail.

-If this is ineffective NICE CKS advise the consideration of the following medications (off-label) in the absence of contraindications:
+In the NICE clinical practice guideline CG150, the following medications can be considered for treatment (off-label) in the absence of contraindications:

 As discussed elsewhere migraine with aura is a contraindication to the use of the combined oral contraceptive pill due to the increased risk of ischaemic stroke.
 The combined pill should be used with caution in those with migraine without aura, particularly if there are additional risk factors present for vascular events.